COFFEE - ITS ADVANTAGES AND DISADVANTAGES

 Coffee’s benefits.
 Today, some health professionals recommend coffee, even for teens, because studies reveal that it helps with constipation and, in fact, reduces the incidence of Alzheimer’s disease, cirrhosis of the liver and perhaps other health conditions.
 Coffee contains some antioxidants, polyphenols and other chemicals that are beneficial for the body.

 Coffee can also help people stay alert for studying, driving and other activities.
 Also, by speeding up the oxidation rate, coffee can help a person to remain balanced emotionally and mentally.
 These are among the benefits of coffee.
-However, these are offset by the problems with the coffee habit.

 PROBLEMS WITH COFFEE DRINKING

-The detrimental effects of coffee include:
+The detrimental effects of drinking coffee include:

 Caffeine.
-Caffeine is a mild but harmful
+Caffeine is a mild but still somewhat harmful

 stimulant.
 Stimulants whip the